Do you have a love for Greek music?

 Would you like to participate in rehearsals, concerts, recording sessions, and youtube releases?

 If you answered yes to at least one of the above questions, the Greek Chorale Boston maybe be a good fit for you.
 You do not need to have prior experience as a solo singer or choir member.
-Our rehearsals follow a hybrid model that includes both in-person and virtual.
-The choir is open to Greeks and non-Greeks who share a passion for Greek music, language, culture, and who love to sing.
-It is not necessary to be fluent in Greek.
+The choir is open to Greeks and non-Greeks who share a passion for Greek music & language, and who love to sing.
+It is not necessary to either be fluent in Greek or to know how to read music.
+Lyrics are provided, and sometimes scores are provided for those who need them.
 Panayota has been leading the group since January 2019.
+The chorale meets on a weekly basis.

 we are currently looking for new members